henriquebecker91/masters/codes/cpp/README.md

   * All C++ guard macros are prefixed by HBM_ and followed by the filename with all the letters in caps and all the periods replaced by underscores (i.e.: ukp5.hpp -> HBM_UKP5_HPP).
 This should suffice to avoid conflicts between the project files, and allow other people to include the files in their own projects without too much risk.
 All files are inside codes/cpp so the directory name isn't necessary.
   * Everything is inside the hbm namespace (except the macros, obviously).
   * All the implementation details in a file (except the types) are inside a hbm_<filename without extension>_impl namespace inside hbm.
 Functions with the same name are defined inside hbm namespace but outside the hbm_*_impl namespace and simply call the function of same name inside the implementation namespace.
 The implementation namespace is used to allow the use of "using XXX" or "using namespace XXX" without polluting the hbm namespace.

+### run_ukp5.out parameters explanation

+To avoid replicating information, simply execute the command without any parameters, this will give you the usage.
+If you can't/"don't want" to do this, search for the function 'usage' inside ukp5.hpp.

 ### Macros explanation